amythest14/linked-blog-starter-md/ALBUM TRACKLIST.md

 you'll go back to your life
 i'll go back to dust

-i got quietly upset when i went away for two days and you didn’t say you missed me i get quietly upset for every time where if we were together it felt like you’d kiss me i get quietly upset when you reference private conversations with mutual friends because i’m scared you’re getting closer to them than me i get quietly upset when you bring your new situationship up i get quietly upset when you don’t bring them up because you know it’ll make me upset i get quietly upset when you don’t laugh at my jokes i made them for you
+i got upset when i went away and you didn’t say you missed me i get quietly upset for every time where it felt like you’d kiss me i get quietly upset when you reference private conversations with mutual friends because i’m scared you’re getting closer to them than me i get upset that it isn't all i thought it'd be i get quietly upset when you bring them up i get quietly upset when you don’t bring them up because you know it’ll make me upset i get quietly upset when you don’t laugh at my jokes i made them for you